ritaturk/xenko-docs/GUIDELINES.md

 ###  <a name="JobTerms"> Job Specific Terms </a>

 These terms are specific to a role in the development process.
-They need to be defined only the when the expected audience for the page is wider than just the specific job.
-Most of the time we will define them by using an link to an external page and adding a tooltip definition.
+They need to be defined only the when the expected audience for the page is wider than just the specific job or when the term is used in the Xenko API.
+Most of the time we will define them by using a link to an external page and adding a tooltip definition.
 Only the first occurrence of the page has to be defined.

 ##  <a name="References"> Page References </a>